drlouie/craigslist-super-search/README.md

 Craigslist multi-location and full-state search written in Perl, tested on UNIX FreeBSD 8.2 and FreeBSD 11.

-Created by Luis Rodriguez (drlouie - doctorlouie - louierd) in 2007
+Created by Luis G. Rodriguez (louie - drlouie - doctorlouie - louierd) in 2007

 ## License